simply-nicky/pyrost/docs/tutorials/st_sim.rst

     :width: 100 %
     :alt: Ptychograph.

-Or you can directly generate an :class:`pyrost.STData` data container to perform the speckle tracking algorithm.
+Or you can save the simulated data and generate an :class:`pyrost.STData` data container with :func:`pyrost.simulation.STConverter` method.

+.. note:: :func:`pyrost.simulation.STConverter` returns a :class:`pyrost.STData` container
+    without any attributes already loaded, use :func:`pyrost.STData.load` to load the data from the file.

 .. doctest:: [st_simulation]